clearbit/clearbit-go/README.md

   client := clearbit.NewClient(clearbit.WithTimeout(20))
 ```

-Both can be combined and the order is not important.
+All options can be combined and the order is not important.

 Once the client is created you can use any of the Clearbit APIs